duoshock/UM-80/Assembly Guide/Readme.md

 <img src="images/Buzzer_A_R.jpg" width="400">
 </a>

 Buzzers are located on the top sides of each PCB.
 Only solder a buzzer on the master half (Left half by default.
-Note that this can be changed.
-Be sure to solder the buzzer to the half that will be plugged into your PC via USB-C).
+Only solder the buzzer to the half that will be plugged into your PC via USB-C).

 - _Audio is not enabled by default._